mpenet/ex/README.md

 So we have `qbits.ex/try+`, which supports vanilla `catch`/`finally` clauses.

 If you specify a `catch-data` clause with a keyword as first argument things get interesting.
-We'll basically try to ex-info's with a a :type key matching the keyword.

-It's fairly opinionated, since we assume you put a `:type` key in all your ex-info's you want to use with this, but it's really good practice anyway, please just do that regardless.
+We assume you always put a `:type` key in the ex-info you want to use with this, and will match it's value to the value of the key in the `catch-data` clause

 But there's a twist.